 Last year, my wife and I joined the league of accidental landlords.
 We were upside down in our home and couldn't sell it without taking a big loss.
 So after relocating for work, we decided to rent our house out.
 I thought it would be a simple endeavor to charge enough rent in order to cover our mortgage payment each month.
 But that was hardly the case when the rubber met the road.
 There were several important factors I neglected to take into consideration that hampered my return.
 I was struggling just to break even.
 With a mortgage … [Read more...] about The Trials, Tribulations, and Struggles of a First-Time Landlord

 If you’ve recently become a landlord or are considering purchasing a second home for renting purposes, you’ve likely been introduced to a large bevy of responsibilities and duties you never expected you’d have.
 You can also find many mistakes landlords make.
 While renting out your property can be an extremely lucrative business venture, many enter the realm of rentals without proper knowledge or education on the subject and find it’s not as easy as expected.
-We’ve laid out the top mistakes landlords make when they run into, and the … [Read more...] about The Top 7 Mistakes New Landlords Make
+We’ve laid out the top mistakes landlords make when they run into, and the things you … [Read more...] about The Top 7 Mistakes New Landlords Make

 This is the next installment in the Reader’s Questions Series, which highlights questions emailed to me by you, the readers of Money Q&A. Be sure to find out at the end of this article how you can receive a free copy of Dave Ramsey’s book, The Total Money Makeover if I feature your money question on a blog post.
 If you’re not familiar with Dave Ramsey’s book, you should run right out and get it.
 It’s one of the top ten best personal finance books you should read.
 Today’s question comes from Jeff who asks about renting … [Read more...] about Reader Question – Can I Rent Out Property After Hiring A Property Manager?